Master's Degree Programme in Physical and Chemical Sciences: Materials Chemistry

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and to solve scientific and technological problems independently and as a part of a group.

-The Master’s Degree Programme of Physical and Chemical Sciences has five tracks.
+The Master’s Degree Programme in Exact Sciences has six tracks.
 A short description of this specialisation track is given below.
 You can find more detailed information on tracks from the specific site of each track by clicking on the links below.

 Other tracks:

-Chemistry of Drug Development, Astronomy and Space Physics, Materials Physics, and Theoretical Physics.
+Chemistry of Drug Development, Astronomy and Space Physics, Mathematics and Statistics, Materials Physics, and Theoretical Physics.

 Career prospects